aquaflamingo/rlp-records/webclient/README.md

   - RPC: http://127.0.0.1:8545
   - ChainId: 31337

-- Import Hardhat Accounts in `hardhatAccounts.json` into MetaMask
+- Import Hardhat Accounts in `hardhatAccounts.json` into MetaMask (specifically the mnemonic)
   - This is so that you can interact with the RLP contract which is `Ownable` by the deployer via Hardhat (e.g. `ethers.getSigners(0)`), see also `namedAccounts`